wp-plugins/add-meta-tags/readme.txt

  - Automatic addition of metadata.
  - Use featured image or alternatively the default image if URL has been set.

-Dublin Core metadata
+**Dublin Core metadata**

 - Posts and Pages
  - Automatic addition of metadata.

-Extra SEO features
+**Extra SEO features**

 - Add the `NOODP,NOYDIR` option to the robots meta tag.
 - Add the `NOINDEX,FOLLOW` options to the robots meta tag on category, tag, author or time based archives and search results.

-More:
+**Languages**

+Add-Meta-Tags is available in the following languages:

+* English (default language)
+* Slovak (sk_SK) - contributed by Branco from <a href="http://webhostinggeeks.com/user-reviews/">WebHostingGeeks.com</a>

+**More**

-Check out other [open source software](http://www.codetrax.org/projects) by the same author.
+Check out other [open source software](http://www.codetrax.org/projects) by George Notaras.

 == Installation ==

+Add-Meta-Tags can be easily installed through the plugin management interface from within the WordPress administration panel (*recommended*).

-1. Extract the compressed (zip) package in the `/wp-content/plugins/` directory.
+Alternatively, you may manually extract the compressed (zip) package in the `/wp-content/plugins/` directory.

-2. Activate the plugin through the 'Plugins' menu in WordPress
+After the plugin has been installed, activate it through the 'Plugins' menu in WordPress.

-3. Visit the plugin's administration panel at `Options->Metadata` to read the detailed instructions about customizing the generated metatags.
+Finally, visit the plugin's administration panel at `Options->Metadata` to read the detailed instructions about customizing the generated metatags.

 As it has been mentioned, no configuration is required for the plugin to function.
 It will add meta tags automatically.
 Full customization is possible though.